Megatrends drive cloud adoption—and improve security for all

 The increased simplicity and abstraction permit more explicit assertion of security policy in more precise and expressive ways applied in the right context.
 Simply put, simplicity removes more potential surprise—and security issues are often rooted in surprise.

-Software sovereignty provides customers with assurances that they can control the availability of their workloads and run them wherever they want, without being dependent on or locked-in to a single cloud provider.
-This includes the ability to survive events that require them to quickly change where their workloads are deployed and what level of outside connection is allowed.
+- Software sovereignty provides customers with assurances that they can control the availability of their workloads and run them wherever they want, without being dependent on or locked-in to a single cloud provider.
+Software sovereignty includes the ability to survive events that require providers to quickly change where their workloads are deployed and what level of outside connection is allowed.

-This overall approach also provides a means for organizations (and groups of organizations that make up a sector or national critical infrastructure) to manage concentration risks.
-They can do this either by relying on the increased regional and zonal isolation mechanisms in the cloud, or through improved means of configuring resilient multi-cloud services.
+While designing a digital sovereignty strategy that balances control and innovation can be challenging, this overall approach also provides a means for organizations (and groups of organizations that make up a sector or national critical infrastructure) to manage concentration risks.
+They can do this either by relying on the increased regional and zonal isolation mechanisms in the cloud, or through improved means of configuring resilient multicloud services.
 This is also why the commitment to open source and open standards is so important.

 The bottom line is that cloud computing megatrends will propel security forward faster, for less cost and less effort than any other security initiative.
 With the help of these megatrends, the advantage of cloud security over on-prem is inevitable.